 - 1. From under the hood, locate the factory clutch pushrod hole.
-On automatic cars, this will be an oval or round hole with a rubber grommet or a metal knockout.
+On automatic cars, this may be a hole with a rubber grommet or a small sheet metal cover with two screws.
+On some cars, it is part of the steering column opening in the firewall.
+If there is a cover over an existing hole, remove the cover.
 Some vehicles may not have a factory hole in the firewall, but there should be a spot that is contoured for a hole.
-That spot is usually located below and slightly to the left (driver's side) of the brake master cylinder or brake booster mount, near the steering column. - If no clutch rod hole exists in your firewall, measure the diameter of the pushrod hole in the clutch master cylinder mounting block (the side that is against the firewall).
+That spot is usually located below and slightly to the left (driver's side) of the brake master cylinder or brake booster mount, near the steering column. - 2.
+If no clutch rod hole exists in your firewall, measure the diameter of the pushrod hole in the clutch master cylinder mounting block (the side that is against the firewall).
 Cut a hole of that size in the factory spot on the firewall.
 Some cars may require elongating the hole due to the angle of the master cylinder.